oliverh32/jiayuanhuang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a first-year master student of [SCS Department](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
+I'm a first-year graduate student of the [SCS Department](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).

 I am currently working on my master degree of science and am also looking for research and internship projects.
-This fall, I just finished my undergraduat from [Zhejiang University/University of Illinois at Urbana-Champaign Institute](https://zjui.intl.zju.edu.cn/en).
+This fall, I just finished my undergraduate from [Zhejiang University/University of Illinois at Urbana-Champaign Institute](https://zjui.intl.zju.edu.cn/en).
 I want to thank all my friends and professors for all the help during such a wonderful time!

-My research interest lies in natural langauage processing, knowledge graphs and image recognition.
-Recently, my team is working on commonsense knowledge graph complementation and knowledge graph construction for intelligent maintainance of power plant.
+My research interest lies in natural language processing, knowledge graphs, and image recognition.
+I was involved in two research projects about Knowledge Graph and had learned much from these valuable experiences.

 In my free time, I enjoy watching movies, playing [erhu](https://www.britannica.com/art/erhu), and swimming.